-The Harrison County Sheriff’s Office communications division is the heartbeat of the agency.
+The Harrison County Sheriff’s Department communications division is the heartbeat of the agency.
 Our Dispatchers are vested with the responsibility of answering calls for assistance from the citizens of Harrison County and our visitors.
 These dispatchers are not only the heartbeat of the department but are the lifeline to those officers on the other side of the radio.
 Our dispatchers are highly respected and are considered as a friendly voice that is here to help.

 Dispatchers provide the single most reliable means of communications between the citizens and the officers responding to calls for assistance.
 The proper discipline that our dispatchers show when taking calls for assistance are essential in order to prevent confusion and unnecessary loss of life.

 Automatic vehicle location (AVL)

 For automatically determining the geographic location of a Patrol vehicle that is closet to any incident for a quicker response.
 Dispatchers can look on the map and see where any patrol vehicle is located.

 All calls for service are handled in a professional, business-like manner.
 All necessary information is obtained from the caller and passed along to the responding officer.
 Of necessity, calls for service are prioritized based on the seriousness and urgency in accordance with established guidelines.
 Our office demands that telephone courtesy be used at all times to ensure that a calm, decisive and professional sounding voice is heard by the person calling the office.

 Depending on the call volume, you may encounter our phones being answered ”HARRISON COUNTY SHERIFF’S DEPARTMENT, DO YOU HAVE AN EMERGENCY, CAN YOU HOLD.”
 If your call is not an emergency, please tell us.
 We understand that delays are irritating to you as a caller and will assist you as soon as possible.
 The communications center handles multiple telephone and 911 phone lines.